iamgweej/iamgweej.github.io/_posts/2020-06-19-async-explorer.markdown

 I hope I'll also be able to give you a rough idea of what coroutines are usful for, but it's not the main goal of this post.

-This is not an "asyncio" tutorial or anything like that, just me spewing nonsense and messing with some programming languages.
+This is not an "asyncio" tutorial or anything like that, just me messing with some programming languages.

 ## What is async?

-If you're like me, you probably heard terms like "async" and "coroutines" mentioned a lot, and maybe even saw (or wrote) some asynchronious code, but didn't really understand what's going on behind the scenes.
-Atleast I didn't (and still don't).
+If you're like me, you probably heard terms like "async" and "coroutines" mentioned a lot, and maybe even read (or wrote) some asynchronious code, but didn't really understand what's going on behind the scenes.
+At least I didn't (and still don't).
+This series of posts will try to fix that!

 Let's consult [Wikipedia](https://en.wikipedia.org/wiki/Coroutine)!